raspberrypilearning/find-the-bug/en/step_2.md

 In this project you will be switching backdrops.
 The bug needs to move to the position you have chosen when the backdrop switches to the Start screen.

 --- task ---
+Click on the bug in the Sprite list.
 Add code to the bug to position on the Chalkboard every time your project switches to the Start screen:

 ![Bug sprite](images/bug-sprite.png)